Hooked Fisherman

 Less effective in open water

-The hollow-body frog is the only topwater lure that can be worked through dense lily pad fields and matted vegetation — and that's where the biggest bass often live.
-The Pad Crasher's compact profile and quality hooks set it apart from cheaper alternatives.
-Use with 50–65 lb braid on a heavy casting rod for the best hookup ratios.
+A hollow-body frog is the only topwater lure that can be worked through dense lily pad fields and matted vegetation, and that's where the biggest bass on many CT ponds tend to hold.
+The Pad Crasher's compact profile and hook quality stand out from cheaper alternatives.
+Pair it with 50-65 lb braid on a heavy casting rod for the best hookup ratio.